Find a topic of your choice

 Sometimes you want to run just a subset of your tests.
 With Module API, you can achieve just that.
 Showcasing how you can grep your tests by folder.

-Short explanation on destructuring in JavaScript and its application in your Cypress tests.
+Short explanation on how to do destructuring in JavaScript and how you can use it to simplify your Cypress tests.

 Cypress clears the browser state before each of your tests.
 This means that sometimes you might need to think about how you need to handle cookies.